jamieguinan/cti/README.md

 So, CTI is *a modular, multi-threaded, message-passing, runtime-configurable program for video and audio capture and processing, networking, and various other applications*.

-If you're looking for bigger, well-established projects in the same space, that let you instantiate and plug parts together to do things, here are a few that come to mind,
+If you're looking for other projects in the same space, that let you instantiate and plug parts together to do things, here are a few that come to mind,

 * [PureData](https://puredata.info/)
 * [gstreamer](https://gstreamer.freedesktop.org/)